 Whether you call it Thai, fried, or rolled, this new style of ice cream is fresher and just plain better.
 That is why its popularity is taking off.
 As a result, the number of new rolled ice cream shops around the world are also exploding.
 Rolled ice cream is perfect for store fronts, food trucks, catering businesses, and any special event.
 For businesses looking to sell ice cream rolls the most important pieces of equipment you will purchase are your pans, yet little to no information is available for the first time buyer.
 Even for those with experience in the business there is much to consider when looking for new machines.
 This site is dedicated to providing information on all of the critical aspects to consider when purchasing your pans.
 We've also provided a page specifically covering some of the common problems we've encountered in repairing the really cheap pans purchased from overseas and how to fix them when possible.

 We have listed reliability as the #1 consideration because your pans are your most important pieces of equipment.
 If your pan goes down so may your entire business until a replacement can be delivered.
 Since most units will ship from China, this may take 4-8 weeks.
 The bad news here is that the reliability of all units currently on the market (coming from China) is poor at best.
 That is how we (Custom Circuit Solutions LLC) became involved in the rolled ice cream business.
-We were brought in to repair and replace the electronics for a local rolled ice cream business who's machines had all failed in one manner or other in less than a year.
+We were brought in to repair and replace the electronics for a local fried ice cream business who's machines had all failed in one manner or other in less than a year.